 RELATED: The 10 Best Sci-Fi Movies on Hulu

 Patrick Stewart reprises his Star Trek: The Next Generation role of Capt.
 Jean-Luc Picard in a series set 20 years after Picard’s last Star Trek appearance.
 The retired Picard returns to active duty with a new mission and a new crew, in a slower, more character-driven story than other Trek series.
 In addition to Stewart, actors from other past Trek series, including Jonathan Frakes, Marina Sirtis, and Jeri Ryan, make appearances, as Picard struggles to find his place in a changed Starfleet that no longer reflects his values.

-Season 1 of Star Trek: Picard is streaming on Paramount+ ($4.99+ per month after a seven-day free trial).
+Seasons 1-2 of Star Trek: Picard are streaming on Paramount+ ($4.99+ per month after a seven-day free trial).

 The first animated Star Trek series since the 1970s is also the first overtly comedic Trek series, focusing on a group of lower-level recruits who do all the grunt work on intergalactic voyages.
 Set around the end of the Next Generation/Deep Space Nine/Voyager era, Lower Decks takes place on the Cerritos, a Starfleet ship mostly assigned to minor missions.
 The creators combine gentle mockery with a deep love for and knowledge of Trek lore, which makes them perfect for taking the franchise down a peg.